-Inspired by The Hop’s Kale and Almond Pesto, we made a walnut version for our Sausage with Creamy Polenta and Kale Walnut Pesto.
+Today we’re making kale and walnut pesto (inspired by The Hop’s Kale and Almond Pesto), to go with our Sausage with Creamy Polenta and Kale Walnut Pesto.
 Even if kale is not your favorite thing, this is a good way to try it because it’s so good for you, but also deliciously cheesy/nutty.
 It would definitely be great on pasta or on anything that basil pesto is good with.

 Kale and Walnut Pesto